Panthers wrap up first practice before adoring crowd

 SPARTANBURG, SC (WTVD) --Panthers General Manager Marty Hurney told us Wednesday that he likes the way this training camp is shaping up because there figures to be legit competition at a number of spots.
-The first battles were fought at Thursday night's initial practice.

 Opening night in Spartanburg always features an adoring crowd.
 They screamed for every player who entered the field at the beginning and there was a roar for every successful throw and catch, especially by the players they know will be starring in the fall.